 Ever heard of the martial art Taiji or Tai Chi being called “Grand Ultimate Fist?”

-Well, you’ve probably been able to figure out, based on what we’ve been talking about thus far, that technically this is correct.
+If you’ve read this far, then you can guess that technically… This is correct.
 But in English, the connotations of the words – the hinted at meanings are incorrect.

 But I digress.
 Let’s look at the last word there, Fist.